Marta44/Stroll-Brighton/README.md

 - I expect to navigate the website easily with a user friendly navigation bar.
 - I expect to interact with a map which guides me in the city.
-- I expect to find relevant information and contents about the main attractions of Brighton.
+- I expect to find relevant information, curiosities and contents about the main attractions of Brighton.

 ### Returning visitor goals

+- I want to look for a specific place using the search box.
+- I want to consult the map by place type, watch the photo of the place, name and vicinity to plan my visit.
 - I want to locate the social media links to join Brighton groups or get in touch with a local guide (Marta Marassi).
 - I want to address my enquires to Marta Marassi through a contact form.